api-platform/docs/core/external-vocabularies.md

 An extended list of existing open vocabularies is available on [the Linked Open Vocabularies (LOV) database](http://lov.okfn.org/dataset/lov/).

-By default, when using [validations](validation.md) API Platform Core will try to define known [Schema.org](https://schema.org) types as IRIs for your properties if you did not provide any in your `@ApiProperty` annotations.
+By default, when using [validations](validation.md) API Platform Core will try to define known [Schema.org](https://schema.org) types as IRIs for your properties if you did not provide any in your `#[ApiProperty]` annotations.
 Built-in mapping is:

 Constraints                                          | Schema.org type                   |